Spicy Calabrian Chili Penne Arrabbiata

 • 30 g fresh parsley, finely chopped

-• Extra virgin olive oil, for drizzling (optional)
+• Extra-virgin olive oil, for finishing drizzle

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.